jezhumble/cdsite/_pages/index.md

 ---

-Continuous Delivery is the ability to get changes of all types&mdash;including new features, configuration changes, bug fixes&mdash;into production, or into the hands of users, _safely_ and _quickly_ in a _sustainable_ way.
+Continuous Delivery is the ability to get changes of all types---including new features, configuration changes, bug fixes---into production, or into the hands of users, _safely_ and _quickly_ in a _sustainable_ way.

 Our goal is to make deployments&mdash;whether of a large-scale